niktekusho/ci-info/README.md

 #### constant

-Internal "id" of the CI Vendor.
+This property is an internal "id" of the CI Vendor.
 This library enforces an uppercased format, for example `'TRAVIS'`.

-#### detectEnvFunction(envs?)
+#### detectEnvFunction(envs)

-Function that checks if the specified environment variables match this vendor's required environment variables.
+This function checks if the specified environment variables match this vendor's required environment variables.
 Returns `true` if the current environment variables suggest that this vendor **could** be the one in use.
-Throws a `TypeError` if the specified envs argument is not of type `'object'`.
+Throws a `TypeError` if the specified `envs` argument is not of type `'object'`.

 ##### envs

 Type: `object`
-Default: `process.env`

 Environment variables object that allows you to override the default process environment.

-#### detectPRFunction(envs?)
+#### detectPRFunction(envs)

-Function that checks if the specified environment variables match this vendor's required environment variables for Pull Requests.
+This function checks if the specified environment variables match this vendor's required environment variables for Pull Requests.
-Returns `true` if the current environment variables suggests that this vendor **could** be the one in use.
+Returns `true` if the current environment variables suggest that this vendor **could** be the one in use.
 **This function returns `null` if the vendor does not provide a reliable way to check for a PR environment.**

 Throws a `TypeError` if the specified envs argument is not of type `'object'`.